amushtaev/gatsby-starter-netlify-cms/src/pages/blog/the-beginners-guide-to-facebook-sponsored-ads.md

 * Provide more details about the offer than static ads can
 * Have a more powerful effect on customers’ buying decisions

-Want to get **[10 FREE video ads](https://softcube.com/get-ten-ads/)** made by artificial intelligence now?

 ## Launch Sponsored Ads on Facebook Now

 Now you know everything about Facebook sponsored ads — even how to view Facebook sponsored ads in one click.

 Follow the latest trends in Facebook marketing and ad quality standards, check how your ads perform, take advantage of the benefits of video content, allocate your ad budget, choose your target audiences wisely, and don’t forget to test your sponsored ads.

-And keep in mind you can make your sponsored ads automatically with [Softcube artificial intelligence](http://softcube.com),
+And keep in mind you can make your sponsored ads automatically with [Softcube artificial intelligence](https://softcube.com),

 Good luck!